-The accounting policies adopted in the preparation of the Interim Financial Statements are consistent with those followed in the preparation of the annual consolidated financial statements for the year ended December 31, 2023.
+The accounting policies adopted in the preparation of the condensed consolidated interim financial statements are consistent with those followed in the preparation of the annual consolidated financial statements for the year ended December 31, 2024, except for the adoption of new standards effective as of January 1, 2025.
 The Company has not adopted any other standard, interpretation or amendment that has been issued but is not yet effective.